nhannv/kid-govet/README.md

-## Mattermost Go Vet
+## Kid Go Vet

-This repository contains mattermost-specific go-vet rules that are used to maintain code consistency in `mattermost-server`.
+This repository contains kid-specific go-vet rules that are used to maintain code consistency in `mattermost-server`.

 ## Included analyzers